wiggitywhitney/mcp-commit-story/README.md

 - **Human**: "Tbh it is really satisfying to see my list of open tasks get smaller.
   I was already wishing for a way to visually see them getting checked off"
-- **Human**: "I'm disappointed that the subtask plans in task 4 are not as detailed as the ones in our planning doc"
+- **Human**: "I'm disappointed that the subtask plans in task 4 are not as detailed as the ones in the planning doc"

 ## Developer Reflections
 - **17:47**: "I switched to claude-4-sonnet and omg it is so much better, sweet baby